rogsme/yams.media/content/advanced/remote-access.md

 3. Remember: proceed at your own risk!

 **Remember**: The safest server is one that's not exposed to the internet at all! 🔒

+---

+*Thanks to "Andy The Goat" on Discord for contributing to this guide!*